ashvardanian/StringZilla/README.md

 The field of bioinformatics studies various representations of biological structures.
 The "primary" representations are generally strings over sparse alphabets:

-- DNA sequences, where the alphabet is {A, C, G, T}, ranging from ~100 characters for short reads to three billions for the human genome.
+- [DNA][faq-dna] sequences, where the alphabet is {A, C, G, T}, ranging from ~100 characters for short reads to 3 billion for the human genome.
-- RNA sequences, where the alphabet is {A, C, G, U}, ranging from ~50 characters for tRNA to thousands for mRNA.
+- [RNA][faq-rna] sequences, where the alphabet is {A, C, G, U}, ranging from ~50 characters for tRNA to thousands for mRNA.
-- Proteins, where the alphabet is {A, C, D, E, F, G, H, I, K, L, M, N, P, Q, R, S, T, V, W, Y}, ranging from 2 characters for dipeptides to 35,000 for Titin, the longest protein.
+- [Proteins][faq-protein], where the alphabet is made of 22 amino acids, ranging from 2 characters for [dipeptide][faq-dipeptide] to 35,000 for [Titin][faq-titin], the longest protein.

 The shorter the representation, the more often researchers may want to use custom substitution matrices.
 Meaning that the cost of a substitution between two characters may not be the same for all pairs.